p--q/OptionsDialog/README.md

 I do not know at all whether they work on Windows.

-createIDLs.py generates idl files, createRDB.py compiles idl files, createProtocolHandlerXcu.py generates ProtocolHandler.xcu defining the ProtocolHandlercomponent data node, but these are not used to create the oxt file.
+createIDLs.py generates idl files, createRDB.py compiles idl files, createProtocolHandlerXcu.py generates ProtocolHandler.xcu defining the ProtocolHandlercomponent data node, but these are not used in the project.

 ### createOptionsDialogXcu.py and createXcs.py